MechatronicSystems-Group/Integrated-Embedded-Systems/analogue-electronics/chapter-1-transistors.md

 _Figure 1.9b: PNP Darlington transistor_

 > #### **Question 1.5:**
+>
 > Why do we need to use a base resistor in the case of the ground-connected load on the previous page, but not necessarily in the case of a supply-connected load?

 ## Bi-directional operation, including H-bridges

 With a single transistor (including Darlington) emitter follower we can only actively switch current through the load in one direction.
-If the load is something such as a DC motor then we may wish to drive it in both directions.
+If the load is something such as a DC motor, then we may wish to drive it in both directions.

 We can combine the NPN and PNP emitter followers to get linear mode